hadasze/tdd-execrise/exercises/final-project/README.md

     git push origin master
     ```
 5. GA the project according to [Zero to Production](https://github.com/wix-private/fed-handbook/blob/master/ZERO_TO_PRODUCTION.md) guide - excluding the deployment part (`Fryingpan`).
-6. After GA,, Look for the preview link from the `posttest` script output in your CI build.
+6. After GA, Look for the preview link from the `posttest` script output in your CI build.
 Verify this link works - and that you can see your project in production.

 <br />